Asian stocks mixed ahead of Fed rate hike decision

 A "hawkish surprise" from the Fed could be a "further shock to risk assets," said Anderson Alves of ActivTrades in a report.
 "Money markets are already pricing around 90% possibility of such action."

-The Shanghai Composite Index gained 1.1% to 3,323.64 after the Chinese government reported factory output rebounded into positive territory in May as anti-virus controls that shut down businesses in Shanghai and other industrial centers eased.
+The Shanghai Composite Index gained 1.8% to 3,348.58 after Chinese factory activity rebounded in May as anti-virus controls that shut down businesses in Shanghai and other industrial centers eased.

 On Wall Street, the S&P 500 declined to 3,735.48, putting it 21.8% below its Jan.
 3 peak.
 That puts it in a bear market, or a drop of 20% from the last market top.